Welcome to Faribault County

 - Minnesota Crop News - Emerging issues affecting Minnesota row crops and forages.

-Education website for those who apply pesticides to their own land or to sites for the production of agricultural commodities.
+Please follow this link to an education website for those who apply pesticides to their own land or to sites for the production of agricultural commodities.

 Private Pesticide Applicator study manuals (19th Edition; $10) and mail-in exams are available at the Faribault County Extension Office.